HugoHasenbein/redmine_more_previews/README.md

 ![NilText](doc/nil_text/logo.png "NilText") *DO NOT USE IN PRODUCTION*

 NilText lets you see, which data are available for a file conversion.
 NilText not suited for production use.
 You can peruse this plugin to learn about the plugin functionality.
 Please note, that this plugin may reveal a password of a repository.
-Like all other plugins, this plugin is deactivated by default.
+Like all other plugins, **this plugin is deactivated by default**.

 ### Install